Josh Lowe Player Props: Rays vs. Athletics

-Josh Lowe -- with a slugging percentage of .344 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with James Kaprielian on the hill, on June 12 at 9:40 PM ET.
+On Wednesday, Josh Lowe (.333 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Rangers.
+In his last game he had a hitless performance (0-for-2) against the Athletics.

 Josh Lowe Game Info & Props vs. the Athletics